Our Psychologists

 Dr. Jaime Williams

-Dr. Williams is a Registered Psychologist with the Colleges of Psychologists of British Columbia, Alberta, and Saskatchewan.
+Dr. Williams is a Registered Psychologist with the College of Health and Care Professionals of BC, Alberta, and Saskatchewan.
 She completed her Ph.D. in Clinical Psychology at the University of Regina in 2008.
 Her focus is on trauma and health psychology, working with patients who have post-traumatic stress disorder, chronic pain, and other health challenges to achieve their best daily function, including employment.
 For this population, often psychological difficulties such as depressed mood, panic, anxious apprehension, and avoidance are common, and she seeks to aid her clients in managing these difficulties.
 She works extensively with clients who have experienced traumatic events, like an automobile accident or workplace trauma, and complex traumas from repeated events in their past.
 She is trained in best practices for trauma including Cognitive Processing Therapy, Eye Movement Desensitization and Reprocessing (EMDR), and Prolonged Exposure.
 She offers services to adults of various ages, having an interest in providing care to diverse BIPOC and LGBTQ+ populations.
 She practices from a goal-oriented, cognitive-behavioural orientation, with emphasis on mindfulness and acceptance and commitment approaches.
 She worked in academia for several years, conducting research in the areas of health and aging and has published extensively in this area.
 Dr. Williams also holds an advanced degree in studio art (MFA, Simon Fraser University).
 Her embodied art practice relies upon improvisation through movement, meditation, and different visual and auditory art mediums to express the fullness and complexity of one’s live experience.